Skip to content ↓

 • Students from Copleston have been successful in winning the local heats of the Rotary Club Debating competition 'Youth Speaks'.
 This has given groups of year 8 and 9 students the opportunity to debate against other schools (both state and public).
 Students giving feedback talked of the benefits for them personally as including: building confidence in presenting in front of their peers and adults; and how this directly impacted on their ability to present in learning situations back at school.

 • Every year trips are offered to students across the school.
-Some of our trips are residential, with trips to the 1st World War Battlefields in Belgium, Water sports Activities in France, and a Year.
-11 Revision residential trips.
+Some of our trips are residential, with trips to the First World War Battlefields in Belgium, water sports activities in France and other residential trips.
 Theatre trips, museums, concerts and visits to places of interest were also offered.
 (For more information, please see the Trips web page)